jpmorgan-payments/authentication/go/Sample-authentication-code/README.md

-# Digital Signature GoLang snippet
+# Digital Signature/JWT GoLang snippet

 A snippet of Golang code to show how to create a digital signature